Last Updated on

-Giving Birth with Genital Warts
+Giving Birth With Genital Warts

 Giving birth with genital warts is almost the same as any other pregnancy, there is a slight rise in risks to the pregnancy compared to one that is completely healthy but in most cases the pregnancy can be normal, at times your doctor will do tests to see if your baby is also infected with this virus, this can happen on rare occasions.
-The most likely scenario for giving birth with these warts is a healthy delivery.
+The most likely scenario for giving birth with these warts is a vaginal delivery.

-How To Avoid Getting Genital Warts
+How to Avoid Getting Genital Warts

 The most likely scenario is that you get these warts through unsafe sexual practices, the best bet for avoiding these warts is through safe sex.
 For this: